suhrawardi/reachable/README.md

 # Reachable

+Generates some csv files with popularity, reach and shortest paths of some network nodes.
+There is an example input file [./input/edges.csv](./input/edges.csv) which you can replace.

+## Requirements

+You need to install [Souffle](https://souffle-lang.github.io/).
+The ./run.sh script works on my Mac but the C++ compilation might fail on other machines.

 ## Howto?

-Add a file called `edges.csv` in the root directory and compile:
+Replace the file called [edges.csv](./input/edges.csv) in the input directory and run:

     $ ./run.sh

-You can then run the program:

-    $ ./reachable

-A new csv file called reachable.csv is generated in the root dir, with a list of which nodes are reachable from a given node.
+Some csv files are placed in the [output](./output) directory.